 The sweeter, more delicate taste of marjoram can get lost in some foods.
 If using it as a substitute for oregano, use 1/3 more marjoram than you would oregano.
 Conversely, use less oregano if you're using it as a substitute for marjoram.

 Medicinally, marjoram can be useful because it is rich in antioxidants.
 As a medicinal tea, sweet marjoram will soothe an upset stomach.
-It has anti-microbial properties as well and can be used as a skin wash.
+It has anti-microbial properties and can be used as a skin wash.